cambialens/t3as-pat-clas/README.md

 ## Downloading Data

-From the data directory, run `download.sh` to:
+Run `download.sh` located in data directory, to:

  - download classification source data;
- - download and install the `fancytree` jQuery widget into `pat-clas-ui`;
  - create an empty US DTD file; and
  - patch corrupt data for US class 560.
+ - download and install the `fancytree` jQuery widget into `pat-clas-ui`;

 ## Creating Deployable Packages